An All-Inclusive Guide to Setting Up a Subsidiary Company in Vietnam

 Benefits of Setting Up a Subsidiary in Vietnam

 Setting up a subsidiary in Vietnam offers numerous strategic benefits.
 One of the primary advantages is direct access to one of the fastest-growing economies globally, providing enhanced market opportunities.
-Additionally, establishing a subsidiary can significantly reduce operational time and costs compared to starting from scratch.
+With Vietnam’s economy growing at 7.09% in 2024 and positioned among the top 15 developing countries for FDI inflows, the country offers substantial growth potential.

 Subsidiaries operate independently, allowing for tailored business strategies and the creation of a distinct corporate culture.
 This operational independence can be particularly advantageous for companies looking to adapt quickly to local market conditions.
 Furthermore, a fully owned subsidiary limits the parent company’s liability for its subsidiary’s actions, providing an added layer of financial protection.